 Instructions

-• Add the leftover bones and meat to a large pot.
+- Add the leftover turkey bones and meat to a large pot.
+You may need to break the carcass apart a bit to fit into your pot.
 If you still have the giblets and neck you can add as well as they would both help to add flavor to your broth.

-• Add enough water to cover bones along with the remaining ingredients.
-Gently mix all the ingredients in so everything is soaking in the water.
+- Add enough cold water to cover bones.
+Then add the carrots, celery, onions, spices, and herbs to the pot and gently mix all the ingredients in so everything is soaking in the water.

-• Bring the water to a boil on medium high heat.
+- Bring the water to a boil on high heat.
 Once boiling, reduce the heat and simmer for 2-4 hours (the longer the better).

-• Once the broth is cool enough to work with, remove larger bones and vegetable pieces with a wire strainer or tongs.
+- Once the broth is done simmering, remove larger bones and vegetable pieces with a wire strainer or tongs.
 Then strain the rest of broth into a large bowl (you may need a couple bowls depending on how large your turkey).

-• Once the broth has cooled completely, skim any fat that may have settled on the top of the broth.
-The broth will last in the fridge for up to 3 days and in the freezer for up to six months.
+- Your broth is ready!
+You can store it in the fridge for up to 3 days and in the freezer for up to six months.
+Enjoy!

 Video